bpucker/pbb-drylab/README.md

 ### Single cell RNA-seq (scRNA-seq)
+CellRanger for quantification of reads.

-There is an excellent book about this topic: [Orchestrating Single Cell Analysis with Bioconductor](https://bioconductor.org/books/release/OSCA/)
+There is an excellent book about the following analysis: [Orchestrating Single Cell Analysis with Bioconductor](https://bioconductor.org/books/release/OSCA/)